HTML & HTML5: The Real Foundation of the Web – A Complete Beginner to Mastery Guide

 Some examples:

-- Advanced Media Tools: Add captions using track, edit audio with Web Audio API and more.
+Advanced Media Tools: Add captions using tracks, edit audio with the Web Audio API, and more.

 Golden Rules for Writing HTML